 god → god → gods

 We can see that God begets God.
 Or rather, God begets God through God.
 The professionals never liked the feminine noun, or feminine aspect, or feminine verbiage, or feminine narrative witness around the Spirit.
 Some have embraced some form of the ‘Holy Spirit’ as feminine like a mother.
 It was there in some Catholic circles, but the concept was still elusive and supported only by a few pieces of scripture, and ultimately a contrived tradition/interpretation based on their audiences.
 Because for many scholars and theologians the ‘Holy Spirit’ is God and that means masculine only.
 Even though the Trinity was confessed, this doctrine of “only one god” prevailed, even though no such terminology, phrase, or verse exists in the texts.
 The true doctrine, as it is written is “GOD IS ONE” but the nuance of this apparently was overlooked and treated as saying the same thing “only one god.”
-But it is not “el/god is one” but rather “elohim/gods is one”
+But even”el/god is one” is not accurate to the Hebrew but rather “elohim/gods is one” and “your eternal selves are elohim.”

 What of Singular Verbs?

-Being a plural word, Elohim, the most just English translation would be “gods”.
+Being a plural word, Elohim, the most just English translation would be “gods/mighty ones”.
 However, what of the anomaly that the plural word is paired to a singular masculine verb (he has cut out/created)?
 How is it that these Hebrews used a masculine singular verb with a plural noun?
-To communicate the oneness of God.
 As it happens the Hebrew “עם” (am) means “people” yet is a singular noun and a plural is ascribed to it:

-“…behold a people [singular noun] is one, and the lip/shore is one to everyone of themselves [plural].”
-(Genesis 11:6)
+“…behold a people [עם singular noun] is one, and the lip/boundary is one to everyone of themselves [plural].”
+(Genesis 11:6 RBT)

 Perhaps the word “people” should not have been singular?
 Yet the singular masculine is used with singular verbs, “the people, he cried toward Pharaoh for bread…” (Genesis 41:55) Perhaps that is wrong too?
 Only it occurs consistently.